 As interesting as they are, they are suggestions and hypotheses.
 It is possible that one of the experts has hit on the truth, but it is not certain and cannot be taken as proof that Jesus really lived.

 The reason that we still ask the question 'Did Jesus Exist?' is because we do not yet have a definitive answer.

 Jesus Christ or Julius Caesar - Who is More Likely to Have Been a Real Person?

-And is it true that there is more, or better, or even equivalent, evidence for the existence of Jesus Christ than for the existence of Julius Caesar?
+Is it true that there is more, or better, or even equivalent, evidence for the existence of Jesus Christ than for the existence of Julius Caesar?

 I have heard this argument many times and had always felt very secure in my reply that it was complete nonsense.
 Of course, I said, there is better evidence for Julius Caesar than for Jesus Christ.